uber/doubles/docs/source/usage.rst

     def test_verifying_instance_double():
       user = InstanceDouble('mypackage.User')

-      allow(user).to_receive('nonexistent_method')
+      allow(user).to_call('nonexistent_method')

       assert user.nonexistent_method() is None

 The argument to ``InstanceDouble`` is the fully qualified module path to the class in question.
 The double that's created will verify itself against an instance of that class.
 The example above will fail with a ``VerifyingDoubleError`` exception.
-Note that the actual assertion made in this test is irrelevant, it's the call to ``allow`` and ``to_receive`` that will cause the failure.
+Note that the actual assertion made in this test is irrelevant, it's the call to ``allow`` and ``to_call`` that will cause the failure.

 ClassDouble
 +++++++++++